-Even as a busy college student, it’s possible to eat well.
-With nutritious on-campus meals, cooking workshops, and more—we’re here to help you feel your best.
+As a busy college student, you want to eat well.
+With nutritious on-campus meals, cooking workshops and more, we’re here to help you feel your best.

 Meet with UB’s registered dietitian to assess your current lifestyle and get individual nutrition counseling.
 We offer guidance on nutrition-related medical concerns, as well as provide support regarding eating on campus, body image, saving money on food and more.
 We promote a non-diet approach to eating that supports self-esteem and body acceptance.
 We seek to encourage eating well and enjoying an active lifestyle.

 If you or someone you know has an eating disorder — including anorexia or bulimia — we have an Eating Disorders Team that can offer the counseling, medical care and nutritional support you need.